Economic Development · 4 question types

 Countries that diversify into manufacturing and services tend to grow faster than those stuck in primary exports.

 A country with a young dependency-heavy population (many children per worker) has less to invest in capital and infrastructure.
-A country with a demographic dividend (a large working-age share with few dependants) can grow rapidly.
+A country with a (a large working-age share with few dependants) can grow rapidly.
 Most developing countries are somewhere in transition between these states.